aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 conda install cudatoolkit
 ```

-Here are a few of the packages along with their version number that we have in our environment (`cuda list`):
+Here are a few of the packages along with their version number installed in our environment (`cuda list`):

 ```bash
 # packages in environment at /home/ubuntu/anaconda3/envs/rapids: